Preventing Alzheimer's Disease: What Do We Know?

 You also can help scientists learn more by volunteering to participate in research.
 Clinical trials and studies are looking for all kinds of people—healthy volunteers, cognitively normal participants with a family history of Alzheimer's, people with MCI, and people diagnosed with Alzheimer's disease or a related dementia.

 To find study sites near you, contact NIA's Alzheimer's and related Dementias Education and Referral (ADEAR) Center at 1-800-438-4380 or email the ADEAR Center.
-Or, visit NIA's clinical trials finder to search for trials and studies.
+Or, visit the Alzheimers.gov Clinical Trials Finder to search for trials and studies.

 For More Information About Alzheimer's Prevention